victorlaitila/ai-article-summarizer-frontend/README.md

 NOTE: the demo uses a mock server with static data and does not call the actual backend API in order to avoid deployment costs.

 ## Features
-- Enter a URL and get the article text plus a summarized version
+- Enter the article content (URL/free text/file) to get the full article and a summarized version
 - Choose between different summarization modes:
   - Default (balanced summary)
   - Bullet points
   - Simplified (short and simple summary)
+- Keywords are generated based on the article content and these can be highlighted in the text
+- Both the article and summary have text-to-speech functionality
+- Article summaries can be copied, shared and downloaded

 ## Tech Stack
 - React